osrf/subt/submitted_models/ctu_cras_norlab_absolem_sensor_config_1/specifications.md

 ### Diversions from Physical Hardware of Absolem robot
 There is a little "tower" (or a "rod") to which we attach our communication device (Mobilicom MCU-30 Lite).
 This device is modeled just by the generic SubT comms plugin.

 The tracks and flippers have to be approximated by wheels, as DartSim/Ignition Gazebo have no support for tracked vehicles.
 There is a working model for ODE/Gazebo, but there is no straight way of transferring it to Ignition Gazebo.
 This approximation results in worse performance on obstacles, and it can even happen that a piece of terrain gets "stuck" right between two wheels and the robot would completely stop in a case that would not be a problem with real tracks.

+## Sensor Config Guide

+The robot has undergone a facelift in 2021 which removed the rotating lidar and rearranged the internals in the body.
+The body was also moved and extended a bit.
+The tracks are the same in all configs, but we allow the facelifted models to drive `0.6 m/s` instead of `0.4 m/s` as the facelift also did a very slight modification to the tracks which resulted in much lower vibrations when driving. `0.6 m/s` is the designed maximum speed and the robot can easily drive it, but earlier the vibrations made such speed practically unusable.

+- SC 1: before facelift, rotating lidar, Ladybug omnicamera
+- SC 2: before facelift, rotating lidar, Ladybug omnicamera, 12 motes
+- SC 3: after facelift, 3D lidar, Ladybug omnicamera
+- SC 4: after facelift, 3D lidar, Ladybug omnicamera, 12 motes
+- SC 5: after facelift, 3D lidar, Ladybug omnicamera, 12 motes, thermocamera
+- SC 6: after facelift, 3D lidar, custom omnicamera solution
+- SC 7: after facelift, 3D lidar, custom omnicamera solution, 12 motes
+- SC 8: after facelift, 3D lidar, custom omnicamera solution, 12 motes, thermocamera

 ## Validation and Specification Links
 * Vehicle Links: